 2.1 Good Employer/Equal Employment Opportunities

-Attention is drawn to Part 7A of the State Sector Act 1988 which outlines the responsibilities of the employer with regard to the operation of a personnel policy that complies with the principles of being a good employer and the equal employment opportunity responsibilities of the employer.
+Attention is drawn to sections 597-607 of the Education and Training Act 2020 which outlines the responsibilities of the employer with regard to the operation of a personnel policy that complies with the principles of being a good employer and the equal employment opportunity responsibilities of the employer.

 2.2.1 Advertising Positions

-Except as provided under s77HB of the State Sector Act 1988 positions of at least one year’s duration must be advertised nationally.
+Except as provided under section 606 of the Education and Training Act 2020 positions of at least one year’s duration must be advertised nationally.
 However where a permanent unit is to be allocated but there is no vacancy attached to that unit, the employer shall advertise internally the roles and responsibilities attached to the unit.

 2.2.2 Permanent Positions

 All part-time and full-time positions shall be permanent unless identified as being fixed term in accordance with clause 2.2.5.